AndreaRainone/Learning-C/README.md

 ### 3.  <ins>Lesson 3 (loops):</ins>
     - While, do-while, for, break, goto, continue.
 ### 4.  <ins>Lesson 4 (character controls):</ins>
-    - 'Char' type and read/print operators (scanf, getchar, printf, putchar), type conversion (implicit, explicit 'cast'), sizeof.
+    - 'Char' type, read/print operators (scanf, getchar, printf, putchar), type conversion (implicit, explicit 'cast'), sizeof.
     -  Note: there are not exercises for this part, but we've used in the previous lessons' exercises.